dan-whitman/dan-whitman/README.md

 <!-- I created this header in Latex.
 See the main.tex file to see how! -->
 Just a bored engineering graduate student who likes to have fun with math and science.

 Occasionally I will make nerdy videos about anything and everything I feel like, you should check them out.
+Maybe some of them will even be funny.

 <p align="center">
   <a href="https://www.youtube.com/@dan-whitman" title="YouTube"><img src="Assets/YouTube_Icon.jpg" width="375" height="120" /></a>